High-entropy alloy: Modeling and simulation

 The atomic-scale complexity presents additional challenges to computational modelling of high-entropy alloys.
 Thermodynamic modeling using the CALPHAD method requires extrapolating from binary and ternary systems.
 Most commercial thermodynamic databases are designed for, and may only be valid for, alloys consisting primarily of a single element.
 Thus, they require experimental verification or additional ab initio calculations such as density functional theory (DFT).
 However, DFT modeling of complex, random alloys has its own challenges, as the method requires defining a fixed-size cell, which can introduce non-random periodicity.
 This is commonly overcome using the method of "special quasirandom structures", designed to most closely approximate the radial distribution function of a random system, combined with the Vienna Ab initio Simulation Package.
 Using this method, it has been shown that results of a four-component equiatomic alloy begins to converge with a cell as small as 24 atoms.
+The exact muffin-tin orbital method with the coherent potential approximation (CPA) has also been employed to model HEAs.

+Another approach based on the KKR-CPA formulation of DFT is the $S^{(2)}$ theory for multicomponent alloys, which evaluates the two-point correlation function, an atomic short-range order parameter, ab initio.
+The $S^{(2)}$ theory has been used with success to study the Cantor alloy CrMnFeCoNi and its derivatives, the refractory HEAs, as well as to examine the influence of a material's magnetic state on atomic ordering tendencies.

-The exact muffin-tin orbital method with the coherent potential approximation has also been employed to model HEAs.
-Other techniques include the 'multiple randomly populated supercell' approach, which better describes the random population of a true solid solution (although is far more computationally demanding).
+Other techniques include the 'multiple randomly populated supercell' approach, which better describes the random population of a true solid solution (although this is far more computationally demanding).
 This method has also been used to model glassy and amorphous systems without a crystal lattice (including bulk metallic glasses).

 Further, modeling techniques are being used to suggest new HEAs for targeted applications.
 The use of modeling techniques in this 'combinatorial explosion' is necessary for targeted and rapid HEA discovery and application.

 Simulations have highlighted the preference for local ordering in some high-entropy alloys and, when the enthalpies of formation are combined with terms for configurational entropy, transition temperatures between order and disorder can be estimated, allowing one to understand when effects like age hardening and degradation of an alloy's mechanical properties may be an issue.

 The transition temperature to reach the solid solution (miscibility gap) was recently addressed with the Lederer-Toher-Vecchio-Curtarolo thermodynamic model.